solidusio/solidus/README.md

 -----------

 You may notice that your Solidus store runs slowly in development mode.
-This can be because in development each css and javascript is loaded as a separate include.
+This can be because in development each CSS and JavaScript is loaded as a separate include.
 This can be disabled by adding the following to `config/environments/development.rb`.